Avocado

 used

-where the bubs have been eaten with main meals as a gourmet treat, a
+where the bulbs have been eaten with main meals as a

 base